Christian tradition

 Christian tradition is a collection of traditions consisting of practices or beliefs associated with Christianity.
-These ecclesiastical traditions have more or less authority based on the nature of the practices or beliefs and on the group in question.
 Many churches have traditional practices, such as particular patterns of worship or rites, that developed over time.
-Deviations from such patterns are sometimes considered unacceptable or heretical.
+Deviations from such patterns are sometimes considered unacceptable by followers, or are regarded as heretical.
 There are certain Christian traditions that are practiced throughout the liturgical year, such as praying a daily devotional during Advent, erecting a nativity scene during Christmastide, chalking the door on Epiphany Day, fasting during Lent, waving palms on Palm Sunday, eating easter eggs during Eastertide, and decorating the church in red on Pentecost.

 Tradition also includes historic teaching of the recognized church authorities, such as Church Councils and ecclesiastical officials (e.g., the Pope, Patriarch of Constantinople, Archbishop of Canterbury, etc.), and includes the teaching of significant individuals like the Church Fathers, the Protestant Reformers, and the founders of denominations.
-Many creeds, confessions of faith, and catechisms generated by these bodies, and individuals are also part of the traditions of various bodies.
+Many creeds, confessions of faith, and catechisms generated by these bodies are also part of the traditions of various bodies.